python/mypy/docs/source/installed_packages.rst

 .. note::

+   Starting with setuptools version 69.0.0, packages built with setuptools include type information (such as ``py.typed`` files) by default.
+This behavior is still experimental and may change in future versions of setuptools.

+   For new projects, prefer using ``pyproject.toml`` instead of ``setup.py`` for package configuration.

 You can generally ignore this section unless you maintain a package on PyPI, or want to publish type information for an existing PyPI package.

 :pep:`561` describes three main ways to distribute type
 information: